pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.

-5. Set up: enter your name and verify the curent date and time.
+5. Set up: enter your name and verify the current date and time.

 6. You're good to go!
 Try adding your first Task. press ';' to launch/hide the command bar.
 Press Enter to enter a command.
 For floating task, `add